-NHL News & Notes: David Desharnais, Vernon Fiddler & More
+NHL News & Notes: David Desharnais, Vernon Fiddler, Randy Lee & More

-In today’s News & Notes, David Desharnais’ contract in the KHL has been terminated, veteran forward Vernon Fiddler has joined the Dallas Stars coaching staff and the Calgary Flames have made a depth signing to bolster their forward depth at the AHL and potentially NHL level.
+In today’s News & Notes, David Desharnais’ contract in the KHL has been terminated, veteran forward Vernon Fiddler has joined the Dallas Stars coaching staff, Randy Lee has resigned as the assistant general maanger of the Ottawa Senators and the Calgary Flames have made a depth signing to bolster their forward depth at the AHL and potentially NHL level.

 Desharnais’ KHL Contract Terminated